Ceyron/apebench/README.md

     loss_df,
     sample_rollout_df,
     network_weights_list,
-) = apebench.run_experiment_convenience(
+) = apebench.run_study_convenience(
     CONFIGS, do_loss=True, do_metrics=True, do_sample_rollouts=True
 )
 ```

-Runtime for this experiment should be around 4 minutes on a modern GPU.
+Runtime for this study should be around 4 minutes on a modern GPU.
 (If you
-ran the experiment a second time, it will load the results from disk.)
+ran the study a second time, it will load the results from disk.)

 Let's produce plots.
 First for the loss history